Rayane-45/NFT-Website-/README.md

   <h2 align="center">Responsive NFT Website</h2>

  I'm going to show you how to use modern HTML and CSS to create a completely responsive NFT Website with awesome color theme.
 We'll be using CSS Flexbox, Media queries for our responsive design and CSS  transition for some cool animation effects.
-This project contains NFT Marketplace, Best Sellers, Guarantee, Footer, Navbar and a Header section😉 <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+This project contains NFT Marketplace, Best Sellers, Guarantee, Footer, Navbar and a Header section😉 <br />Responsive for all devices, build using HTML and CSS .

   <a href="https://rayane-45.github.io/NFT-Website-/"><strong>➥ Live Demo</strong></a>